BogdanovaIV/programming-school/README.md

  - The site was deployed to GitHub pages.
 The steps to deploy are as follows:
  - In the GitHub repository, navigate to the Settings tab
- - From the source section drop-down menu, select the Master Branch
+ - From the source section drop-down menu, select the Main branch
- - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.
+ - Once the Main branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 The live link can be found [here](https://bogdanovaiv.github.io/programming-school/)